KyrietS/mizeria/README.md

 ## Definitions

 * **Backup** – folder with snapshots.
-* **Snapshot** - filder with backed up files and index for them.
+* **Snapshot** - folder with backed up files and index for them.
 Snapshot's name consists of date and time when it was created.
 * **Index** – text file stored in every snapshot under the name `index.txt`.
 It is a list of absolute paths to every file that was present at a time when snapshot was made.
 * **Files** – folder with files that were copied from their origins.
 The absolute folder structure is preserved.